ResolveDevContent/ResolveDevContent/README.md

 - 👋 Hi, We´re @ResolveDevContent
-- 👀 We´re interested in providing you with development solutions
+- 👀 We´re interested in providing development solutions

 <!---
 ResolveDevContent/ResolveDevContent is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.